JetBrains/webstorm-rsc-webinar/README.md

 ## Disclaimer

+This repository is no longer maintained and represents just a snapshot of the demo application developed during our webinar.

 Essentials of React Server Components webinar is unofficial Fan Content permitted under the Fan Content Policy.
 Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.